oVirt/ovirt-site/source/release/3.6/index.html.md

 # Install / Upgrade from previous versions

-### RELEASE CANDIDATE

-In order to install this release you've to enable oVirt 3.6 pre release repository.

 ### Fedora / CentOS / RHEL

 In order to install it on a clean system, you need to run (see also [Known Issues](#Known_Issues) above):